 The WLAN Technician has different functions depending on the situation.

-Common tasks are troubleshooting and disaster recovery and copying data if an internet problem exists or does not work.
+Common tasks are troubleshooting disaster recovery and copying data if an internet problem exists or does not work.
 Replacing inactive applications and installing software are also common features.

 LAN technology is often developed and implemented with virus protection, computer hardware, and system software.